 Regarding journals scopes and areas of interests during the current phase, visit scope page of the designated journal.

-DYSONA journals will publish in quarterly basis (four times a year).
+DYSONA journals publish semiannually (two issues a year).
 However, your accepted manuscripts will be available online directly after acceptance and have a futuristic publishing date of the nearest upcoming periodical issue.

 Language: All manuscripts should be submitted in English.
 Articles should be easy to understand and free of grammatical mistakes.
 Furthermore, The usage of proper scientific terminologies is crucial therefore, authors whose English is not their native language are advised to use a native language editing service.